CACTUS Journal Policies

 Revenue sources: CACTUS operates as a non-commercial, open-access scholarly journal.
 The journal charges no submission fees and no article processing charges (APCs).
 The journal is supported through institutional resources and/or non-commercial subsidies.

 Advertising policy: The journal does not accept commercial advertising.
-If the journal displays non-commercial announcements (e.g., academic events, calls for papers, funding opportunities), these are clearly separated from editorial content and have no connection to editorial decisions, peer review, or publication outcomes.
+If the journal displays non-commercial announcements such as academic events, calls for papers, or funding opportunities, these are clearly separated from editorial content and have no influence on editorial decisions, peer review, or publication outcomes.

-Direct marketing: All direct marketing activities conducted on behalf of the journal, including the solicitation of manuscripts and calls for papers, are carried out in an ethical, well-targeted, and unobtrusive manner.
-CACTUS does not engage the use of spam or aggressive promotional tactics.
-We are committed to ensuring that all information provided about the publisher and the journal is accurate, truthful, and transparent, ensuring that authors and readers are never misled.
+Direct marketing: Any direct marketing carried out on behalf of the journal, including calls for papers and invitations to submit manuscripts, is conducted in an ethical, relevant, and respectful manner.
+CACTUS does not use spam or aggressive promotional practices.
+We are committed to ensuring that all information about the journal and publisher is accurate, transparent, and trustworthy, so that authors and readers are always treated with clarity and respect.

 Ethics Policy

-This journal is committed to maintain principles of transparency and best practice in scholarly publishing.
-Our publication ethics policies are consistent with the COPE (Committee on Publication Ethics) guidelines.
+This journal is committed to maintaining the principles of transparency, integrity, and best practice in scholarly publishing.
+Its publication ethics policies are aligned with the guidance of COPE (Committee on Publication Ethics).

 • Editorial decisions based on merit - decisions are based on scope fit, scholarly significance, methodological rigor, clarity, and ethical compliance